Finding the Best Banks in San Francisco

 However, the more affluent client may be interested in the Premier Checking account.
 The bank will waive the $25 monthly service fee as long as you keep a minimum balance of $25,000 across your Bank of the West deposit products including checking, savings, CD and IRA options.
 In addition, account holders have fee-free access to ATMs worldwide.
 The bank will also reimburse domestic ATM surcharges levied by other banks or machine owners.

 Furthermore, Bank of the West offers money market accounts (MMAs) and various CD options.
-A 16-month Premium Money Market CD currently generates an APY of 1.00%, which ranks high above the national average for savings accounts today.
+A 60-month Premium Money Market CD currently generates an APY of 0.35%, which ranks above the national average for savings accounts today.

 In addition, the bank’s mobile app goes a step beyond the basic digital features flooding the market today.
 For instance, you can pay a bill by snapping a photo of it and then selecting a recipient through your phone.
 You can also review your account balance with the swipe of a finger instead of logging in.